 The latest trend in ceiling fans is BIG!

 You may have seen an extremely large diameter ceiling fan in an airport, convention center or large industrial complex.
 These are called HVLS (High Volume Low Speed) fans and range anywhere from 12 feet to 24 feet in diameter.
 HVLS fans like these are sold by the "Big Ass Fan Company" and similar brands that target the industrial fan market.
 Although they are far too large and heavy for residential applications, their style and functionality has inspired some residential ceiling fan manufacturers to make similar fans that can be installed in your home.
-These larger fans have caught on quickly and we now have over 400 fans to offer that are 60" or larger and over 100 that are larger than 70".
+These larger fans have caught on quickly and we now have over 400 ceiling fans to offer that are 60" or larger and over 100 that are larger than 70".
 Read more about choosing the right size ceiling fan below.

 So What Size Fan Do I Buy?